DavidFineboym/LoggingDecoratorGenerator/README.md

     // Override log level and event id.
 EventName is also supported.
     [LogMethod(Level = LogLevel.Information, EventId = 100, MeasureDuration = true)]
     Task<double?> SomeAsyncMethod(string? s);

+    // By default, exceptions are not logged and there is no try-catch block around the method call.
+    // If you want to log exceptions, use ExceptionToLog property.
+    // Default log level for exceptions is Error and it can be changed through ExceptionLogLevel property.
+    [LogMethod(ExceptionToLog = typeof(InvalidOperationException))]
+    Task<string> AnotherAsyncMethod(int x);
 }
 ```
 This will create a generated class named `SomeServiceLoggingDecorator` in the same namespace as the interface.